zhengliyuan1987/zlynote/docs/src/guide/stream_based.rst

 * Within a HLS dataflow region, all primitives connected via HLS streams can work in parallel, and this is the key to FPGA acceleration.

-* Using the single bit stream to mark *end of operation* can trigger stream consumer as soon as the first row data becomes available, without known how many rows will be generated later.
+* Using the 1-bit flag stream to mark *end of operation* can trigger stream consumer as soon as the first row data becomes available, without known how many rows will be generated later.
 Moreover, it can represent empty table.

-..
-ERROR:: TODO More details needed here.